 Automate the setup and update, avoid manual steps and mistakes.

-KISS (Keep It Small and Simple), no native installers that globally mess your OS or tool-integrations that break with every release.
+KISS (Keep It Small and Simple), no native installers that globally mess your OS or tool-integration that break with every release.
 Instead, use templates and simple shell scripts.

 Do you need an additional tool you had never heard of before?
 Put it in the